-Fall 2024 gender, sexuality and women's studies courses
+Winter 2025 gender, sexuality and women's studies courses

 GSW 2100: Introduction to Queer Studies

-This course is an introduction to the interdisciplinary academic field of Queer Studies.
-The course begins with an overview of queer terminology and identities, and includes units on queer history, queer theory, contemporary queer issues, and queer art.
+This course is an introduction to the interdisciplinary academic field of queer studies.
+The course begins with an overview of queer terminology and identities and includes units on queer history, queer theory, contemporary queer issues and queer art.

 • Offered: Offered every term